minhnguyen-ai/askimo/docs/creating-new-chat-model.md

+---
+title: Creating a New Chat Model in Askimo
+nav_order: 6
+---
 # Creating a New Chat Model in Askimo

 This guide explains how to implement a new chat model provider in Askimo.
 By following these steps, you can integrate any chat model API with the Askimo CLI.